MTG/sens-sensor/development/README.md

 In order to reproduce the creation of the models for predicting Pleasantness and Eventfulness, the following steps need to be followed, indicated with the neccessary instructions and code:

 1) Download ARAUS dataset and source code from <a href="https://github.com/ntudsp/araus-dataset-baseline-models"> ARAUS Github page </a>.
-Once installation processed is completed and the necessary files have been downloaded as indicated, run the script below to generate the 25k augmented soundscapes.
+Once installation process is completed and the necessary files have been downloaded as indicated, run the script below to generate the 25k augmented soundscapes.

    ```
    araus-dataset-baselines-models/code/make_augmented_soundscapes.py